lomaxo/PyInvaders/README.md

 We're going to use the [**pygame**](https://www.pygame.org/wiki/about) library to deal with drawing images and getting input from the keyboard.
 So the first thing to do is import pygame.
 Pygame works in Trinket but the display is a bit slow.
 If you are using Python on your laptop, rather than in a browser, you might need to download the pygame library, but try it first as it is often already installed.

-Once it is installed, any python prgram that wants to use it needs to start by _importing_ the library.
+Once Pygame is installed, any python program that wants to use it needs to start by _importing_ the library.
 ```
 import pygame
 ```